surniaulula/wpsso/readme.txt

 	* Added a new WpssoMessagesMeta class.
 	* Added a new WpssoMessagesMetaOpenGraph class.
 	* Added a new WpssoMessagesMetaSchema class.
+	* Moved all WPSSO JSON add-on tooltips to the WPSSO Core plugin.
 	* Renamed Pinterest option keys from 'p_*' to 'pin_*'.
 * **Requires At Least**
 	* PHP v7.0.